eLZyBee/bio-tools/readme.md

 # Bio-tools

 This repo will hold tools I build for my wife to aid in her bioinformatics work.
-There are an all likelihood (absolute certainty) better programs out there for conducting this work.
+There are in all likelihood (absolute certainty) better programs out there for conducting this work.

 ## DNA Aligner